jackbradyeng/hardware_price_tracker_fe/README.md

 ## Overview

-This application allows users to browse time-series pricing data on computer hardware across several categories — Consumer GPUs, CPUs, RAM, and Workstation GPUs — and view interactive charts for each product, broken down by vendor.
+This application allows users to browse time-series pricing data on computer hardware across several categories — Consumer GPUs, CPUs, RAM, Workstation GPUs, SSDs, HDDs, and NVMe drives — and view interactive charts for each product, broken down by vendor.
 The goal is to give users a clear picture of how prices move over time across the Australian market, with the intention to extend coverage to US vendors in the future.
-The application has its genesis in the extreme pricing voltality we have seen with RAM and GPU prices in recent times.
+The application was created in response to the extreme pricing volatility within the PC market.

 ---

 ## Key Features

-- **Category browsing** — Landing page with four hardware categories, each linking to a list of products
+- **Category browsing** — Landing page with seven hardware categories, each linking to a list of products
 - **Dual view modes** — Products can be browsed in grid or list layout
-- **Chip Filters for GPUs** - Filter by GPU model in the layout
+- **Chip & brand filters for GPUs** — Filter consumer GPUs by chip model and board manufacturer
 - **Product detail pages** — Per-product specification tables with full price history
 - **Multi-vendor price charts** — Interactive line charts showing price over time, one line per vendor, powered by Recharts
 - **Smart price deduplication** — Where multiple price points exist for the same vendor on the same day, only the latest is plotted
 - **Active/inactive status** — Products are flagged as active or discontinued; active products sort to the top
 - **Breadcrumb navigation** — Context-aware navbar that reflects the current category and product
 - **Responsive layout** — Mobile-friendly using Tailwind CSS utility classes
-- **Dark mode** — Automatic light/dark theming via CSS custom properties and `prefers-color-scheme`
+- **High-contrast dark theme** — Fixed black background with bright green accent via CSS custom properties

 ---